kyuupichan/electrumx/docs/ENVIRONMENT.rst

 * **FORCE_REORG**

   If set to a positive integer, it will simulate a reorg of the blockchain for that number of blocks on startup.
+You must have synced before using this, otherwise there will be no undo information.

   Although it should fail gracefully if set to a value greater than **REORG_LIMIT**, I do not recommend it as I have not tried it and there is a chance your DB might corrupt.

 .. _lib/coins.py: https://github.com/kyuupichan/electrumx/blob/master/lib/coins.py